 - Requirements (costs version): The theory predicts a unilateral price increase from the merger if- - 1.
 The merger involves the first and second lowest-cost suppliers to one or more customers - 2.
 The customers can be targeted for price discrimination - 3.
 The third-lowest cost supplier has costs to supply the customer that are (materially) higher than the second lowest cost-supplier - 4.
-There are barriers to entry/expansion/repositioning that will impede a supplier postmerger from achieving the cost structure of the second lowest-cost supplier - Application - Requires bidders to have accurate expectations of the costs of their competitors - NB: Can use bid prices rather than costs if bidders have good expectations of their competitor's bid prices - Diverted sales unilateral effects does NOT apply since there is no postmerger merger diversion/recapture of lost marginal sales
+There are barriers to entry/expansion/repositioning that will impede a supplier postmerger from achieving the cost structure of the second lowest-cost supplier - Application - Requires bidders to have accurate expectations of the costs of their competitors - Typically use estimated costs rather than prices if projecting future anticompetitive effects - But can use prices to do a retrospective study if good price information is available - Diverted sales unilateral effects does NOT apply since there is no postmerger merger diversion/recapture of lost marginal sales